On computing and the complexity of computing higher-order $U$-statistics, exactly: A New Algorithm of Computing -Statistics

 We are ready to present our new algorithm for exactly computing $U$-statistics, along with an analysis of the time complexity.
-Our algorithm has been implemented in an open source Python package \package{}.

-We begin by introducing the \emph{multiplicative-decomposable} (MD) structure of the $U$/$V$-statistic kernel in Section~\ref{sec:decomposition}.
-We then describe our algorithm and the complexity analysis for $V$-statistics in Section~\ref{sec:alg_v}, followed by those for $U$-statistics in Section~\ref{sec:alg_u}.
+Our algorithm has been implemented in an open source Python package \package{} (and its \href{https://github.com/cxy0714/U-Statistics-R}{R} interface).
+We begin by introducing the \emph{multiplicative-decomposable} (MD) structure of the $U$/$V$-statistic kernel in Section~\ref{sec:decomposition}, followed by the new algorithm and complexity analysis for $V$- and $U$-statistics in Section~\ref{sec:alg_v} and Section~\ref{sec:alg_u}.